vadamme/Data-Analytics-Portfolio/README.md

 In this SQL project, I worked with three different databases: employees, departments, and dept_emp.
 I used various SQL statements like JOIN and CASE to retrieve information from the databases, manipulate data, and merge tables.
 Overall, the project involved complex SQL queries to perform data analysis and generate meaningful insights from the multiple databases.

-### Project 3: COVID-19 Global Vaccine Tracker
+### Project 3: COVID-19 Global Tracker
 This dashboard displays global COVID-19 vaccination progress, including total doses administered, doses administered daily, and percentage of the population vaccinated in each country.
 Overall, the dashboard provides an easy-to-use, dynamic way to explore global COVID-19 vaccination data.
-If you would like to access the interactive version of this visualization, <a href="https://public.tableau.com/views/COVID-19GlobalVaccineTracker_16788414615040/COVID-19GlobalVaccineTracker?:language=en-US&:display_count=n&:origin=viz_share_link">click here</a>.
+If you would like to access the interactive version of this visualization, along with my other visualization projects, <a href="hhttps://public.tableau.com/app/profile/voy.adamek">click here</a>.

 ***
 ## **Contact**